alexhambley/grp/README.md

 10) That's it!
 You should be all set up and able to log in to the admin portion of the site.

-## Using the Site
+## Using the Site (Desktop View)

-1) The index / landing page
+1) Home Page:
   * This page should look like below.
 This page gives an overview of all the roles, themes and elements that are present in the database.
   * This page is really useful if you already know what roles, themes or elements you want to see are.
   * To see the roles, themes or elements, just press the blue **Show / Hide** button.
-  * We can see that a search bar is circled.
+  * We can see that a search bar on the top right.
 This lets you search for anything in the database.
 This includes alternative names for the roles.

 ![index](readme-img/index.jpg)